Topological classes of higher-dimensional black holes in massive gravity: Topological properties of higher-dimensional black holes in massive gravity

-We first use different values of the parameters to discuss the topological properties of the charged black hole.
 In Figure \ref{fig:5.1}, there are two generation points ($\tau_1/r_0$ and $\tau_2/r_0$) and two annihilation points ($\tau_1/r_0$ and $\tau_2/r_0$).
 They divide the black hole into three stable black hole branches and two unstable black hole branches.
-Its topological number is $W=1-1+1-1+1 =1$.
+Its topological number is $1$.
 When the temperature is low, the black hole is large.
 When the temperature is high, the black hole is small.
 There are only one generation point and one annihilation point in Figure \ref{fig:5.2}.
 These points divide the black hole into three branches and three zero points appear.
-Therefore, its topological number is $W=1-1+1 =1$.
-Although this black hole has different branches and zero points' numbers for the different parameters' values, it has the same topological number.
+Therefore, the number is $1$.
+Although this black hole has different branches and numbers of zero points for the different parameters' values, it has the same number.

-When the black hole is uncharged, $Q=0$ and $a_7 = 0$.
-Then the topological properties of the uncharged black hole are discussed in Figure \ref{fig:5.3} and Figure \ref{fig:5.4}.
-In the left picture of Figure \ref{fig:5.3}, there are two annihilation points ($\tau_2/r_0$ and $\tau_3/r_0$) and one generation point ($\tau_1/r_0$), which divide the black hole into two stable black hole branches and two unstable black hole branches.
-There are four zero points in the middle and left pictures of Figure \ref{fig:5.3}.
-Therefore, the topological number is $W= 1-1+1 -1 =0$.
+When the black hole is uncharged, its topology is discussed in Figure \ref{fig:5.3} and Figure \ref{fig:5.4}.
+In the left picture of Figure \ref{fig:5.3}, two annihilation points and one generation point divide the black hole into two stable black hole branches and two unstable black hole branches, which yields the number is $0$.
 In Figure \ref{fig:5.4}, there are three branches and zero points.
-Its topological number is $W= 1-1+1 = 1$.
-These two figures shows that this uncharged black hole with different values of the parameters has a topological number which is $W = 0$ or $1$.
+Its topological number is $1$.
+These two figures shows that the topological number for this black hole is $0$ or $1$.

-Therefore, the topological number for the seven-dimensional charged black hole is $W =1$, while that for the uncharged black hole is $W = 0$ or $1$.